 Nicole, Travelgal Nicole

 A Local Lunch in Jordan

 In 2013, I visited Jordan for the first time.
 Our itinerary included some of the main sights, like Petra and Wadi Rum, as well as lesser-known points of interest like Shobak Castle, a castle dating back to Crusader times.
-After our visit to Shobak our guides invited us to join them for lunch in the house of a local Bedouin family.
+After our visit to Shobak, our guides invited us to join them for lunch in the house of a local Bedouin family.
 We spent an unforgettable afternoon with them – first, we enjoyed a delicious lunch, and our main course was Mansaf, a dish made with lamb and yogurt.
 I had no idea Jordanian food was so delicious!
-After lunch we spent some time chatting about the region and how tourism decreased since the beginning of the conflict in Syria.
-Tourism is a very important sector of economy in Jordan and many local families rely on it – including our lovely hosts.
-I can’t quite stress enough that Jordan is safe, locals are friendly and food is delicious – if you can, don’t miss the chance to visit!
+After lunch, we spent some time chatting about the region, travel in Muslim countries, and how tourism decreased since the beginning of the conflict in Syria.
+Tourism is a very important sector of the economy in Jordan and many local families rely on it – including our lovely hosts.
+I can’t quite stress enough that Jordan is safe, locals are friendly and the food is delicious – if you can, don’t miss the chance to visit!

 Reasons to Visit Tunisia

 A Syrian Refugee Camp in Iraqi Kurdistan